THE RIDGEWAY DOWNS

 Woolley has a lovely stable yard with limited stabling for those who would prefer to have their horses in overnight.
 There is also unlimited grazing which will be segregated for your horses.
 There will be knowledgeable people on hand to help with feeding, watering, mucking out, tacking up and washing off over the course of the three days.
 Lunch spots are carefully planned with appropriate places to tie up the horses and a support team will transport hay nets, water buckets and headcollars.

-2024 DATES FOR GROUP RIDES
+DATES FOR WOOLLEY GROUP RIDES